Plastic Man: Powers and abilities

 Plastic Man's powers are derived from an accident in which his body was bathed in an unknown industrial chemical mixture that entered his bloodstream through a gunshot wound.
 This caused a body-wide mutagenic process that transformed his physiology.
-Eel exists in a fluid state, neither entirely liquid nor solid.
+Plastic Man exists in a fluid state, neither entirely liquid nor solid.
 He has complete control over his entire molecular structure.
 He can stretch his limbs and body to superhuman lengths and sizes.
 There is no known limit to how far Plastic Man can stretch his body.
 He can shrink himself down to a few inches tall (posed as one of Batman's utility belt pockets) or become a titan (the size of skyscrapers).
 He can contort his body into various positions and sizes impossible for ordinary humans, such as being entirely flat to slip under a door, using his fingers to pick conventional lock, compressing himself into a ball to ricochet off of things, and inflating his body.
 He can also use it for disguise by changing the shape of his face and body, contributory to his work as a sleuth.
 Due to his fluid state, Plastic Man can open holes in his body and turn himself into objects with mobile parts.
 In addition, he can alter his bodily mass and physical constitution at will, creating virtually no limit to the sizes and shapes he can contort himself into.
 There is nothing he cannot alter his body into, which includes basic shapes or dangerous weapons, avatars of other superheroes, and functional automobiles.
 These stretching capabilities grant Plastic Man agility, flexibility, and coordination far beyond the natural limits of the human body.
 He can alter his strength by growing or adding more muscle.